zhiwenh/delib/README.md

 # DeLib

-Non-restrictive framework for [Ethereum](https://www.ethereum.org/) that lets you interact with smart contracts using its CLI and spawn your own Ethereum private blockchain.
+Light framework for [Ethereum](https://www.ethereum.org/) that lets you interact with smart contracts using its CLI and spawn your own Ethereum private blockchains.

 DeLib's features include:

   * A promise based library that provides the core abstractions needed for building DApps on Ethereum.
-  * A CLI that lets you compile, build, deploy, call methods on, and get event logs from Ethereum smart contracts.
+  * A CLI that lets you compile, build, deploy, call methods on, and get event logs from smart contracts.
+  * Option to automatically estimate your transaction gas costs.
   * The ability to save the address of deployed contracts to call later.
-  * The easy creation of contract tests.
-Recommended to use the [tape](https://www.npmjs.com/package/tape) and [tapes](https://www.npmjs.com/package/tapes) testing library.
-  * Creating multiple private Ethereum blockchains and lets you configure their genesis files.
+  * Creating multiple private Ethereum blockchains with genesis control.
   * A custom geth node that automatically creates accounts, distributes Ether, displays transaction info, and auto mines.